ChanMunFai/Harambe_Project/README.md

 # iX-Group-5
 Class Project

+This project predicts for youths most at risk of unemployment in South Africa.
+We then presented these results to an unemployment accelerator who would take our insights to allocate resources accordingly.

 - The model that predicts whether someone is likely to be working at baseline is Model_Part_1.R, and uses Naive Bayes.

 - The model that predicts whether someone is likely to be working after 6 months is Model_Part_2.R, and uses KNN.
 It also runs a hierachical clustering model to explore the data.